 Original articles on economic, social and cultural history.

-This review was founded in 1960 by Jean Maitron as a direct consequence of a symposium on the topic of “The militant worker”.
-Mouvement Social is published by the association of the same name, in collaboration with the CNRS and the Centre d’histoire sociale du XXe siècle (formerly the Centre de recherche historique des mouvements sociaux et du syndicalisme) of the University of Paris I.
+Available in France and abroad, this review was established in 1960 by Jean Maitron, born of a symposium on the topic of the militant worker.
+Thus, Mouvement Social is published by the association by the same name, a collaboration between the CNRS and the Centre d’histoire sociale du XXe siècle (formerly the Center of Historical Research on Social Mouvements and Unions at the Sorbonne).